Confetti Mario Pelino

 Confetti Mario Pelino is one of the oldest Italian confectioneries founded in 1783 by Bernardino Pelino and located in Sulmona, Abruzzo, a region known for the production of Jordan almonds.

 Since its founding it has been a family business, and as such it is a member of the Henokiens association.

+The company has sponsored a major cycle race in Sulmona.